CSGS 2019 Master’s Thesis Awards

-Each year the Conference of Southern Graduate Schools sponsors two Master’s thesis awards and an ETD Master’s Thesis Award.
+Each year the Conference of Southern Graduate Schools sponsors two Master’s thesis awards.

-$1,000 plus travel expenses for the awardees to attend the 2018 CSGS meeting in Fayetteville, AR where the award will be presented.
+$1,000 plus travel expenses for the recipient to attend the 2019 CSGS meeting in Knoxville, Tennessee where the award will be presented.

-The Graduate Dean or designee shall provide the following materials as part of the nomination dossier to be received no later than November 16, 2017:
+The Graduate Dean or designee shall provide the following materials as part of the nomination dossier to be received no later than: November 16, 2018

-- A web link to a thesis or an electronic copy submitted by e-mail or CD;
+- A web link to the thesis or an electronic copy submitted by e-mail;

-- Certification by the Graduate Dean or designee that the thesis was approved in partial fulfillment of requirements for the master’s degree within the past two academic years and/or summer sessions (Fall 2015 through Summer 2017)
+- Certification by the Graduate Dean or designee that the thesis was approved in partial fulfillment of requirements for the master’s degree and that the student completed the master’s degree within the past two academic years and/or summer sessions (Fall 2016 through Summer 2018);

 Each thesis will be reviewed by faculty members in the field from CSGS member institutions and will be evaluated on the basis of clarity of style and presentation, scholarship, research methodology, and contributions to the field or discipline.